quixio/quix-streams/docs/features/horizontal-scaling.md

 ![Purple replica crashes](../images/QuixHorizontalScaling2.png)

-This situation will trigger an event on the SDK in the blue replica indicating that "stream 4" has been received:
+This situation will trigger an event on Quix Streams in the blue replica indicating that "stream 4" has been received:

 === "Python"